rubygems/bundler-site/source/localizable/guides/creating_gem.en.html.md

 where we provide information for Rubygems' consumption such as the name, description and homepage of our gem.
 This is also where we specify the dependencies our gem needs to run.
     * Fields to complete:
-      * *summary:* A short summary of your gem's description.
-      * *description (optional):* A long description of your gem.
+      * `description (optional):` A long description of your gem.
 The description should be more detailed than the summary but not excessively long.
 A few paragraphs is a recommended length with no examples or formatting.
-      * *homepage:* The URL of your gem's home page, it can be the URL of its website or public repo
+      * `homepage:` The URL of your gem's home page, it can be the URL of its website or public repo.
-      * *metadata["allowed_push_host"]:* The field allows you to restrict gem pushes to a single host.
+      * `metadata["allowed_push_host"]:` The field allows you to restrict gem pushes to a single host.
 If you are not running your own gem server you should comment this line, otherwise you will not be able to push your gem to rubygems.org.
-      * *metadata["source_code_uri"]:* The URL of your gem's public repo
+      * `metadata["source_code_uri"]:` The URL of your gem's public repo.
-      * *metadata["changelog_uri"]:* The URL of your gem's CHANGELOG.md
+      * `metadata["changelog_uri"]:` The URL of your gem's CHANGELOG.

  * **lib/foodie.rb**: The main file to define our gem's code.
 This is the file that will be required by Bundler (or any similarly smart system) when our